poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 An argument against named argument is that hints like those provided by Rust-Analyzer are here for those cases.
 This is true, but they are not always available.
-They can be disabled, reviewing a PR through a web interface does not have them, reading code on Github will not show them, maybe your coworker does not like them, there are many reasons for them not to appear.
+They can be disabled, reviewing a PR through a web interface does not have them, reading code on GitHub will not show them, maybe your coworker does not like them, there are many reasons for them not to appear.
 Named arguments are part of the code, they always appear when intended to.
 Just like types, they help by adding another layer of clarity to code, which helps with soundness and safety, and just like types can be inferred when